Single-use plastic bag ban

 Businesses can offer reusable bags to their customers, or ask them to bring their own.
 This is the best way to protect our environment.

 Businesses can also choose to provide paper bags.
-We don’t have any rules around what type of paper bag to offer, but we encourage you to pick bags that are made from at least 40 per cent post-consumer recycled paper.
+We don’t have any rules around what type of paper bag to offer, but we encourage you to pick bags that are made from at least 40% post-consumer recycled paper.

 Businesses aren’t allowed to provide bags made from biodegradable or compostable plastic.
 These bags contaminate recycling streams and don’t decompose properly in compost facilities.